Cyantoo/MTGBot/README.md

 Discord Bot to fetch and display Magic : the Gathering cards.
 ---

+If you're interested in this bot, you should probably first check out the Scryfall bot.
+It does mostly the same thing, better : https://scryfall.com/bots .

 ### Installation instructions :

 1. Download Python 3 on https://www.python.org/downloads/ (On Windows, don't forget to check "Add Python to PATH")